PX4/PX4-Autopilot/nuttx/configs/stm3210e-eval/README.txt

 	  mode for testing.
 The STM32 CAN driver does support loopback mode.
 	CONFIG_CAN1_BAUD - CAN1 BAUD rate.
 Required if CONFIG_STM32_CAN1 is defined.
 	CONFIG_CAN2_BAUD - CAN1 BAUD rate.
 Required if CONFIG_STM32_CAN2 is defined.
+	CONFIG_CAN_REGDEBUG - If CONFIG_DEBUG is set, this will generate an dump of all CAN registers.

   STM3210E-EVAL LCD Hardware Configuration